Troubleshooting Process in Training Firms

 The Universal Troubleshooting Process can help you place consultants with superior design and technical problem solving performance, who are faster learners and more able to compensate for minor weaknesses in non-core technical knowledge.

 Much of any technologist's work involves solving technical problems.
-Solving network problems, debugging computer programs, and providing user support are some obvious examples.
+Solving network problems, fixing complex protocol problems, debugging computer programs, and providing user support are some obvious examples.
 Less obvious is the role of troubleshooting in design.

-A large portion of the creation of a new computer program or web application is debugging.
+A large portion of the creation of a new computer program or web application, cloud application, SAAS, and the like, is debugging.
 Despite the occasional claim of "zero defect programming", my experience is that even the best designed and coded programs contain bugs which must be fixed before user exposure.
 The speed and accuracy of your students' debugging activities determines the promptness of rollout and the quality of the program, which in turn determines their satisfaction with their training, as well as their employers' satisfaction.

 Similarly, troubleshooting is a big part of the design of networks, websites and systems.
 A great deal of your students' design performance is dependent on their ability to quickly and accurately solve technical problems.

 The trait commonly known as "troubleshooting ability" requires two distinct areas of knowledge:

 Both types of knowledge are necessary.
 A serious deficiency in either renders the technologist ineffective at troubleshooting, debugging and diagnostic activities, and therefore design activities.